67P/Churyumov–Gerasimenko

-67P/Churyumov–Gerasimenko (abbreviated as 67P or 67P/C–G) is a Jupiter-family comet.
+67P/Churyumov–Gerasimenko (abbreviated 67P or 67P/C–G and nicknamed "Chury") is a Jupiter-family comet.
 It is originally from the Kuiper belt and has an orbital period of 6.45 years as of 2012, a rotation period of approximately 12.4 hours, and a maximum velocity of 135000 kph.
 Churyumov–Gerasimenko is approximately 4.3 by 4.1 km at its longest and widest dimensions.
 It was first observed on photographic plates in 1969 by Soviet astronomers Klim Ivanovych Churyumov and Svetlana Ivanovna Gerasimenko, after whom it is named.
 (Note: Both names are stressed on their penultimate syllable.
-In Ukrainian, the pronunciations are approximately churyúmow herasiménko, with the v pronounced like an English w and the g like an h.)
+In Ukrainian, the pronunciations are /uk/, approximately churyúmov hèrasiménko, with the g a bit like an English h or a French or German r.)
 It most recently came to perihelion (closest approach to the Sun) on 2 November 2021, and will next come to perihelion on 9 April 2028.

 Churyumov–Gerasimenko was the destination of the European Space Agency's Rosetta mission, launched on 2 March 2004.
 Rosetta rendezvoused with Churyumov–Gerasimenko on 6 August 2014 and entered orbit on 10 September 2014.
 Rosettas lander, Philae, landed on the comet's surface on 12 November 2014, becoming the first spacecraft to land on a comet nucleus.
-On 30 September 2016, the Rosetta spacecraft ended its mission by landing on the comet in its Ma'at region.
+On 30 September 2016, the Rosetta spacecraft ended its mission by landing on the comet in its Maat region.